erwanm/tdc-tools/README.md

 ../tdc-tools/code/collect-data-stats.sh PTC.concept-freq/ KD.concept-freq >18-contrast-method-experiments/global-stats.tsv
 ```

-# Collecting joint frequency by pairs of concepts
+# V. Collecting joint frequency by pairs of concepts

 * Goal: count cooccurrences for pairs of concepts A B.
 * It is highly recommended to provide a list of target concepts in order to avoid the massive number of pairs resulting from the cartesian product of all the concepts.